 In today’s digital landscape, video and audio content are everywhere and we instinctively trust what we see and hear, especially when it features a familiar face or voice.
-However, the rapid rise of “deepfakes” highly convincing media created or altered by artificial intelligence (AI) has disrupted that assumption.
-Deepfakes can make anyone appear to say or do something they never did, raising a critical question: “Can you trust what you see online?”
+However, the rapid rise of “deepfakes” — highly convincing media created or altered by artificial intelligence (AI) — has disrupted that assumption.
+Deepfakes can make people appear to say or do something they never did, raising a critical question: “Can you trust what you see online?”

 What Is a Deepfake?